Forensic dentistry: Organizations

 There is only one international association promoting humanitarian forensic odontology, called AFOHR.
 It was inaugurated in 2015 by a group of experts in Lyon during the Interpol DVI annual meeting, following the inspiration of Emilio Nuzzolese, forensic odontologist from Italy.
 In 2019 the group evolved into Association adopting a by Laws and an elected Board.

 In 2016, an association of civil protection called Dental Team DVI Italia was founded in Bari, Italy, in order to offer pro bono services in the field of human identification and DVI Disaster Victim Identification to support Italian DVI teams.

 Bite mark analysis

 A bite mark is defined as a change in a surface's appearance due to the teeth coming into contact with it, leaving behind a dental pattern of the bite.
-Upon collection of dental evidence, the forensic odontologist analyzes and compares the bite marks.
-Studies have been performed in an attempt to find the simplest, most efficient, and most reliable way of analyzing bite marks.
+Studies have been performed in an attempt to find the simplest, most efficient, and most reliable way of analyzing bite marks and comparing them with one another and with suspects' teeth.
 There are two important notions when it comes to bite mark analysis: every individual has unique dentition that can be identifiable and this uniqueness can be found in a bite mark left in human skin.
+The theory behind bite mark analysis has been called into doubt in recent years, with many observers considering the entire field unscientific and invalid and calling for bite mark evidence to be inadmissible in court.